ibm-cloud-docs/openshift/openshift_storage_utilities.md

 When a storage volume is down, your app pods that are using storage have a low file system I/O, have network errors, or crash which causes the replica count to go down.
 You can set up alerts in {{site.data.keyword.mon_full_notm}} to get notified if the file system operations for your app drop below a specific threshold, if network errors occur, or if your app pods do not reach a `Ready` state.

-1. From the [Red Hat OpenShift on IBM Cloud cluster dashboard](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), select the cluster where you want to set up alerts for your storage volumes.
+1. From the [{{site.data.keyword.openshiftlong_notm}} cluster dashboard](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift), select the cluster where you want to set up alerts for your storage volumes.

 2. In the **Monitoring** section, click **Connect** to connect an existing {{site.data.keyword.mon_full_notm}} instance to your cluster.
 If you do not have an instance, click **Create an instance** to create one.
 For more information about how to set up an {{site.data.keyword.mon_full_notm}} instance, see [Provisioning an instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision).